 The Parallel Process: Growing alongside your adolescent or young adult child in treatment, published by Lantern Books, 2010.

 Krissy grew up outside of Boston, Massachusetts, and in New Hampshire and Vermont.
-She lived in the West for 10 years working in adolescent programs, and now lives in Vermont with her husband and two daughters.
+She lived in the West for 10 years working in adolescent programs, and now lives in Vermont with her family.

 No spam promise - only our latest news and freebies!